Bay Area Hiker Links and Recommended Reading

 The Best in Tent Camping, Northern California, by Cindy Coloma

-with Bill Mai (order
+with Bill Ma.

 The Best in Tent Camping, Southern California, by Charles Patterson